theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/index.md

 ## The `Game` Scene Hierarchy

 The game scene hieararchy is very simple, there's a `Canvas`, a `Camera`, a `Player` node of course, scrolling `Background` / `Foreground` nodes and `Enemies` prefabs that are instantiated that move towards the player.
 The player can shoot `Projectiles` that destroy enemies.
 The game is over when the player's health is over.
 The UI is composed of a `ProgressBar` and a `Score`.
-There is also a `GameManager` node that hosts the script that manages the game as the `EnemySpawner` and the `ScoreKeeper`.
+There is also a `GameManager` node that hosts the script that manages the game as the `EnemyFactory` and the `ScoreKeeper`.
 We will see how these work in the next sections.
 You will also notice a parent node for the `Player` which is `ShipBoundaries`.
 It's used to limit the player's movement inside the canvas and it uses the `Widget` component to stick to the canvas (even if the game is not responsive).

 ```
 Game